Circle Kei Motors logoCIRCLE KEI MOTORS

 Ready to Import Your Kei Truck?

-Shipping a kei truck to Hawaii is straightforward when the paperwork is handled correctly.
-We manage the auction, export, ocean freight, customs, inspection, and registration so you do not have to figure it out alone.
+Shipping a Kei truck to Hawaii is straightforward when the paperwork is handled correctly.
+We manage the auction, export, ocean freight, and the customs guidance, and we help you research your state's registration rules before you buy.
+Registration itself is completed by you at your DMV as the legal owner.

 Ready to Bring a Kei Truck to Hawaii?